-All information gathered and requested by the Title IX officer and presented in the yearly report to the superintendent will be retained for five years.
+All information gathered and requested by the Title IX / Civil Rights Compliance Officer and presented in the vearly report to the superintendent will be retained for five years.
 This would include student interest surveys, building program reviews and requests for modification of existing programs or adding of additional sports.